shivendra-bhonsle/ResumeAi-IAI-group-project/FINAL_PROJECT_REPORT.md

 To demonstrate the impact of our iterative improvements, we present detailed results using 5 candidates from our human-evaluated subset matched against a job description with data science requirements.

 **Note on Terminology:** For clarity in this report, we use descriptive labels like "Data Scientist" or "Backend Engineer" to help readers understand candidate backgrounds.
-However, our system does not use these labels - it evaluates fit purely from job description requirements and resume content (skills, experience, semantic similarity).
+However, our system does not use these labels - it evaluates fit purely from job description requirements (which may be titled with the role) and resume content (skills, experience with the role mentioned, semantic similarity).

 #### Test Case: Job Description with Data Science Requirements